 8. Use Dry Shampoo For SOS Situations

 Dry shampoo is the secret weapon to instantly revitalised hair.
 Monsoons tend to make your hair greasy, listless, and limp, and there is nothing like a spritz of dry shampoo to revive it.
 Or simply sprinkle some talcum powder on your strands before a Zoom call or post-workout for a fresh and healthy bounce.
 Buy natural rosemary dry shampoo from the Red Dot Shop here.

 9. Opt For Monsoon Friendly Haircuts And Styling

 During monsoons, make it a point to get a regular haircut.
-Trimming and cutting the hair will not only update your style but will also help in getting rid of the stubborn split ends and dryness.
+Trimming and cutting the hair will not only update your style but will also help in getting rid of stubborn split ends and dryness.
 Go for hairstyles that are fuss-free and help in preventing tangles and frizz.
-Some of the recommended hairstyles for the season are a sleek ponytail, a neat bun, a creative tidy braid.
-Find 10 easy to make hair buns here.
+Some of the recommended hairstyles for the season are a sleek ponytail, a neat bun, and a creative tidy braid.
+Find 10 easy-to-make hair buns here.
 If you are planning to get your hair coloured or any other kind of styling then you must wait for the monsoon to end.